Martha of Great British Bake Off learns to knit!Published on 13 August 2020 3 min read

 So you've recently got into knitting, what inspired you to start and how are you learning?

 I have indeed!
-We live in a small apartment, just the two of us, and lockdown meant that my usual hobby of baking became a bit tricky as ingredients were out of stock and we couldn’t have people round to share them with.
+We live in a small flat, just the two of us, and lockdown meant that my usual hobby of baking became a bit tricky as ingredients were out of stock and we couldn’t have people round to share them with.
 I was working in the day, but every evening felt the same and there is only so much Netflix a girl can watch!
 I was keen to use the time to learn a new hobby, and I saw my friend Amy launch Knit School on her Instagram.
 I’ve always wanted to learn and was aching to be creative, so I followed her tutorials and learnt to make a string of tassel bunting!

-I also shared the pattern with my mom and two grandmas, and we all knitted it together from afar, which was a really fun way to stay connected when we couldn’t see each other.
+I also shared the pattern with my mum and two grandmas, and we all knitted it together from afar, which was a really fun way to stay connected when we couldn’t see each other.
 That first project gave me the bug, and I’ve started a few new projects since to keep me busy!
 It’s lovely having something different to do in the evening.

 Martha's fave yarn picks!